Koles21/Automation_Practice/README.md

 Playwright Automation Framework

-This repository contains an end-to-end test automation framework built with Playwright and TypeScript, covering both UI and API testing within a single project.
+This repository contains an end-to-end test automation framework built with Playwright and TypeScript, covering both UI testing for SauceLab and API testing for Regres within a single project.
+Writting both UI and API tests within the same project is used rather than in separate ones, mainly because of easier maintenance.

 Project Overview